teched25xp264/teched2025-XP264/exercises/ex1/README.md

 </table>

-## Exercise 1.1 - Discover access to your teched landscape.
+## Exercise 1.1 - Easy access to your teched landscape.

   * To assist you with the discovery and ease the navigation you may use the following dashboard.